 Despite the studies outlining the negative effects from taking Accutane, Roche declined to denounce its drug.
 Instead, the company said, “Roche stands behind the safety of Accutane.”

-However, one factor beyond the expiration of patents that led to Roche’s recall of Accutane was a growing cost of litigation.
+One factor beyond the expiration of patents that may have led to Roche’s decision to discontinue Accutane was litigation.
 Roche found itself defending thousands of Accutane lawsuits.